kammas/aws-playground/Notes on AC SAP/Notes.md

 ##  [NEW] CloudFront Security - Field-Level Encryption (9:26)
 ##  [NEW] CloudFront - Lambda@Edge (8:03)
 ##  [NEW] Elasticache (12:51)
+Significantly improves latency and throughput for read-heavy application workloads Elasticache consists of:
+1. Nodes (where instances of MemCache or Redis run.
+1 Node - 1 Instance).
+Has its own DNS name and Port
+2. Redis Shards (grouping of nodes - 1 to 6 nodes)
+3. Clusters (1-90 shards if enabled) comprised of the Shards or the Nodes

+Memcache is simple, never persisted on Disk, can have 20 Nodes in a single cluster, automatic discovery of nodes in cluster, across AZs
+Redis is complex, supports snapshot of data , supports partitioning data across up to 90 shardsm supports replication, supports geospatial data, works across AZs

 ##  SECTION QUIZ - CACHING, DELIVERY AND EDGE
 # MIGRATIONS & EXTENSIONS